Andrea Danti - Fotolia

 "It would work out easier for me if we had a single pane of glass," Babcock said.

 Phil Goodwin, research director of storage systems and software at IDC, said Elastic Journal provides recovery point objectives of seconds.
-However, Goodwin pointed out that Zerto journaling will only go back to the first day of its implementation.
+However, Goodwin pointed out that Zerto journaling will only go back to the day of its implementation.
 That means its value is in the long term, rather than immediately.

 "The benefits of this product are years down the road," he said.